-Now we’ll add WooCommerce Filter for Product Table which is given default.
-First make a product table.
-To do navigate to Dashboard->Product Table->Add New Shortcode.
+Now we’ll add the WooCommerce Filter for Product Table, which is given by default.
+First, make a product table.
+To do so, navigate to Dashboard->Product Table->Add New Shortcode.

-Now customize your table by shortcode post and click update button.
-Copy the shortcode and paste in a new page.
+Now customize your table by shortcode post and click the update button.
+Copy the shortcode and paste it on a new page.

-Let’s have a look how is the product table before using Filter.
+Let’s have a look at what the product table looks like before using Filter.

 Now we’ll add a filter to the table.

-Here I’ve taken a new page named Filter and pasted the previously copied shortcode in text area.
-Now publish the page and click on view page.
+Here I’ve created a new page named “Filter” and pasted the previously copied shortcode in the text area.
+Now publish the page and click on “view page.”

-On the top of the table there is a WooCommerce Filter for Product Table by which you can filter your products in Category and Tag.
+At the top of the table, there is a WooCommerce Filter for Product Table by which you can filter your products in Category and Tag.

 Add Filter by Custom Taxonomy